kf1day/ampere/README.md

 In a case of any suspicious activity, the penalty raises, increment depends on event status.
 Legal event (such as successful auth) removes penalties.
 If the penalties are too high, host blocked in configured chain via `iptables` syscall.
-Each violator is stored in SQLite database.
+Each violator is stored in internal database.
 The chain is flushed at application starts, and previously saved rules applies back again.

 ## Dependencies:
 * Asterisk 12 or above
 * libpcre3
-* libsqlite3
+* libdb
 * iptables